Stephane-D/SGDK/readme.txt

 SUPPORT SGDK
 ------------

-SGDK is completly free but you can now support it on Patreon or using the Paypal donation link.
+SGDK is completly free but you can support it on Patreon or using the Paypal donation link.

 Patreon: https://www.patreon.com/SGDK
 Paypal donation link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2SCWVXYDEEBUU

-Thanks =) I wish you a great and happy coding time
+Thanks =) I wish you a great and happy coding time !